 names were influenced by the evolution of the English language, as it incorporated elements of French, Latin, and other languages.
 Although Medieval scribes and church officials recorded names as they sounded, so it is common to find one person referred to by several different spellings of his surname, even the most literate people varied the spelling of their own names.
 Variations of the name Gedge include Gedge, Gidge, Gigg, Gegg, Ginge, Genge and others.

 Distinguished members of the family include Margaret Giggs (1508-1570), birth name of Margaret Clement or Clements, understood to be one of the most educated women of the Tudor era.
 Born in Norfolk

-, her father was a gentleman but enlisted the aid of Sir Thomas More, who brought her up from a...
-Another 67 words (5 lines of text) are included under the topic Early Gedge Notables in all our PDF Extended History products and printed products wherever possible.
+, her father was a gentleman but enlisted the aid of Sir Thomas More, who brought her up from a child with his own daughters.
+In 1530, she...
+Another 59 words (4 lines of text) are included under the topic Early Gedge Notables in all our PDF Extended History products and printed products wherever possible.